PolishDrBirkin/PolishDrBirkin/README.md

 ## Some stuff about interacting with me and some other things:

-* I'am pretty shy and I rarely talk first, but I gladly talk when someone talks first 😔
+* I'am pretty shy and I rarely talk first, but I gladly talk when someone talks first ALSO I'M TRYING MY BEST TO BE NICE SO IF I SEEM RUDE I DON'T MEAN TO BE LIKE THAT!

 * I may be socially awkward during some moments so please be patient